-Saturated soil will be monitored in the ERH treatment area to determine if/when the soil RAO has been met.
-Baseline soil samples will be collected from 15 boring locations in the ERH treatment area, and samples will be collected at approximate 10-foot intervals from below the top of the treatment zone to the bottom of the treatment zone.
-The locations of the soil borings will be based on the final electrode spacing.
-The soil samples will be collected prior to initiating heating of the subsurface using direct-push technology equipment (DPT) sampling equipment.
+Saturated soil will be monitored in the ERH treatment area to determine if/when the soil intervals from below the top of the treatment zone to the bottom of the treatment zone.

+RAO has been met.
+Baseline soil samples will be collected from 15 boring locations in the shallowest electrode or drilling refusal, whichever occurs first.
+Once the apparent water table is encountered, a soil sample will be collected at a depth of five feet below the water table, and at 10-foot intervals thereafter.
+A soil sample will not be collected in the bottom interval if the interval is five feet in length or less.
+The soil samples will be collected prior to initiating heating of the subsurface using direct-push technology equipment (DPT)